tamelabe/PostgreSQL_bootcamp/README.md

 So, in other words we can describe any SQL in mathematical terms of Relational Algebra.

-The main question (which I hear from my students) is why do we need to learn Relational Algebra in a course, if we can write a SQL from the first attempt?
-My answer is yes and no. “Yes” means you can write a SQL from the first attempt, that’s right , “No” means you have to know the main aspects of Relational Algebra, because this is in use  for optimization plans and for semantic queries.
+The main question (which I hear from my students) is why do we need to learn Relational Algebra in a course, if we can write a SQL in a first attempt?
+My answer is yes and no in one time.
+“Yes” means you can write a SQL from the first attempt, that’s right , “No” means you have to know the main aspects of Relational Algebra, because this knowledge is in use for optimization plans and for semantic queries.
-Which type of joins are presented in Relational Algebra?
+Which type of joins are existing in Relational Algebra?
-Actually, “Cross Join” is a primitive operator and it is a parent for other types of joins.
+Actually, “Cross Join” is a primitive operator and it is an anchestor for other types of joins.
 - Natural Join
-- Tetta Join
+- Theta Join
 - Semi Join
 - Anti Join
 - Left / Right / Full Joins

-But what’s a join operation between 2 tables?
-Let me present a part of pseudo code, how join operation without indexing works.
+But what does a join operation between 2 tables mean?
+Let me present a part of pseudo code, how join operation works without indexing.

     FOR r in R LOOP
         FOR s in S LOOP